MeshDevs/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[D11]**
 A BPI SHOULD utilize a DPKI.

-[[D11]](#d11) Testability: A Decentralized Public Key Infrastructure can be implemented, for example, on a CCSM such as Ethereum to act as the decentralized key-value storage.
-Specific examples of DPKI are DID methods anchored to a public blockchain such as ["did:ethr"](https://github.com/decentralized-identity/ethr-did-resolver/blob/master/doc/did-method-spec.md) or ["did:ion"](https://github.com/decentralized-identity/ion).
-Specific DID methods can be found in the [DID specification registry](https://www.w3.org/TR/did-spec-registries/).
+[[D11]](#d11) Testability: DPKI is implementable in the form of DID methods anchored to a public blockchain such as ["did:ethr"](https://github.com/decentralized-identity/ethr-did-resolver/blob/master/doc/did-method-spec.md). did:ethr adheres to the general testing requirements for DIDs based on the [W3C DID Standard](https://www.w3.org/TR/did-core/#methods), and is therefore testable.

 #### **[CR1]>[D11]**
 Any Principal Owner in a DPKI system utilized by a BPI MUST be able to broadcast a message if it is well-formed within the context of the DPKI.

 *Other peers in the system do not require admission control.
 This implies a decentralized consensus mechanism naturally leading to the utilization of systems such as CCSMs.*

-[[CR1]>[D11]](#cr1>d11) Testability: DID methods that have a message protocol conformant to the [W3C DID Standard](https://www.w3.org/TR/did-core/#methods) can be used to broadcast messaged within a DPKI system.
-A DID method must have the capacity to send Create, Read, Update, and Delete messages.
-An example of a did method that meets such requirements is ["did:ethr"](https://github.com/decentralized-identity/ethr-did-resolver/blob/master/doc/did-method-spec.md).
+[[CR1]>[D11]](#cr1>d11) Testability: Message broadcasting through a DPKI system is implementable through DID method message protocols.
+Such message protocols are conformant to the [W3C DID Standard](https://www.w3.org/TR/did-core/#methods) which allow Create, Read, Update, and Delete message, which are therefore testable.

 #### **[CR2]>[D11]**
 Given two or more histories of DPKI updates, any Principal Owner within a BPI MUST be able to determine which one is preferred due to security by inspection.

 *This implies the existence of a method of ascertaining the level of resources backing a DPKI history such as the hash power in Bitcoin based on difficulty level and nonce.*

-[[CR2]>[D11]](#cr2>d11) Testability: Verification to determine that a set of keys associated with a DID in a DPKI is the valid and latest set of keys can be achieved by:
+[[CR2]>[D11]](#cr2>d11) Testability: Verification of of Principal Owner's latest set of keys is testable through:
 1. Using a universal resolver to get the latest set of keys associated with the DID used in a BPI
 2. Extracting the block and transaction hash of the latest update on the CCSM used by the DID method from the metadata of the universal resolver.
 3. Verifying if the latest set of keys are in the longest chain using a block explorer such as [Etherscan](https://etherscan.io/).